Trade Licence Renewal Services in Dubai

 Frequently Asked Questions About Trade Licence Renewal in Dubai

-How much is the total fee for renewing a trade licence in Dubai?
+How much does it cost to renew a trade licence in Dubai?

-What is the grace period for licence renewal?
+What is the grace period for trade licence renewal in Dubai?

-The DET provides a 30-day grace period after a trade licence expires.
-During this time, businesses can renew their licences without incurring immediate penalties.
-However, if the licence is not renewed within this period, fines may apply, starting from AED 250 per month of delay.
-Additionally, operating with an expired licence can lead to a fine of AED 5,000 and potential blacklisting of the company.
+The DET provides a 30-day grace period after the licence expiry date.
+During this period, businesses may renew without immediate penalty.
+After the grace period, a fine of AED 250 per month of delay applies.
+Operating with an expired licence attracts a separate AED 5,000 administrative fine.

 Rated 4.9 on Google Based on 100+ Client Reviews